 Hypotheses for this age group should include reasoning based on prior knowledge and research.
-For grades 5-6, this background research should include a minimum of three to five sources.
+For grades 3-4, this background research may be simple and include one to three sources.
 The teacher may model research collection using books or encyclopedias from the library, or Web-based sources.
-For this age group, collecting between twenty and thirty facts relevant to the research question is appropriate.
-Each fact may be written on an index card with the source properly cited on the back.
-These facts can then be easily arranged and written up in a section providing background research.
+For this age group, collecting between ten and fifteen facts relevant to the research question is appropriate.
+Each fact may be written on an index card with the source written on the back (if using multiple sources).
+These facts can then be easily arranged and written up as background research.
 Such facts may include the results of previous studies as well as background information about the topic.
 For example, many studies have been done to answer the research question, "What works fastest at cooling off my mouth after eating spicy food?"
-Results from previous studies, facts on what makes food spicy, and information on what materials neutralize the spicy sensation would provide background research appropriate for creating a hypothesis.
-Two suggested formats for hypotheses include "If ... then ... because" or "I expect ... because"
+Results from one or two of these studies, plus a few facts on what makes foods spicy, would provide enough background research to create a hypothesis.